CP3-Origins/cp3-bench/README.md

 docker run -it cp3-bench
 ```

-This is will spin up a container based on your image and mount your terminal to that of the container.
+This will spin up a container based on your image and mount your terminal to that of the container.
 You can type `exit` (maybe a few times) to leave the container.
 In this container you install other methods if needed or run benchmarks as you feel like.

 ## Usage of the package